 ALL staff have an important part to play here.

 The Education Welfare Officer plays a crucial role in assisting the Academy to maintain high standards of attendance and in supporting students with particular problems.

-The Attendance Assistant meets with the EWO regularly to discuss attendance problems which have been identified.
-Assistant Principals and Pastoral Managers all receive instant feedback of these discussions via an 'E-Mailed Memo'.
+A Vice Principal meets with the EWO regularly to discuss attendance problems which have been identified.
+Pastoral Managers and the SENDCo all receive instant feedback of these discussions via an 'E-Mailed Memo'.
 This memo is also printed out and retained by the EWO as a record of the meetings.